Install insulation without misalignments, compressions, gaps, or voids along the thermal envelope of the house.

 c.
 For ceilings without attic spaces, R-30 shall satisfy the requirement for any required value above R-30 if the design of the roof / ceiling assembly does not provide sufficient space for the required insulation value.
 This exemption shall be limited to 500 sq. ft. or 20% of the total insulated ceiling area, whichever is less.
 This exemption shall not apply if the alternative calculations in d) are used;

 d.
-An alternative equivalent U-factor or total UA calculation may also be used to demonstrate compliance, as follows: An assembly with a U-factor equal or less than specified in 2012 IECC Table 402.1.3 complies.
-A total building thermal envelope UA that is less than or equal to the total UA resulting from the U-factors in Table 402.1.3 also complies.
+An alternative equivalent U-factor or total UA calculation may also be used to demonstrate compliance, as follows: An assembly with a U-factor equal to or less than specified in Table 402.1.4 of the 2015 IECC complies.
+A total building thermal envelope UA that is less than or equal to the total UA resulting from the U-factors in Table 402.1.4 also complies.
 The insulation levels of fenestration, ceilings, walls, floors, and slabs can be traded off using the UA approach under both the Prescriptive and the Performance Path.
-Also, note that while ceiling and slab insulation can be included in trade-off calculations, Items 4.1 through 4.3 of the ENERGY STAR for Homes Ver 3 (Rev 07) Thermal Enclosure System Rater Checklist [Items 3.1-3.3 or the ENERGY STAR Ver 3 Rev 08 Rater Field Checklist] shall be met regardless of the UA tradeoffs calculated.
+Also, note that while ceiling and slab insulation can be included in trade-off calculations, Items 3.1 through 3.3 of the ENERGY STAR Rev09 Rater Field Checklist shall be met regardless of the UA tradeoffs calculated.
 The UA calculation shall be done using a method consistent with the ASHRAE Handbook of Fundamentals and shall include the thermal bridging effects of framing materials.
 The calculation for a steel-frame envelope assembly shall use the ASHRAE zone method or a method providing equivalent results, and not a series-parallel path calculation method.

 Section R303.1.1.1 For blown or sprayed in ceiling insulation the height of the insulation should be indicated on marker installed at least one for every 300 square feet in the space.